 Energy efficiency can seriously cut bills.
 There are wads of freebies on offer from energy providers, from new boilers to loft and cavity wall insulation.

 It's all part of their efficiency obligations to people in certain groups.
-The full Free Insulation & Boilers guide has more, but here's a taster of what you can get and what it'll save you.
+The full Free Insulation & Boilers guide has more, but below's a taster of what you can get and what it'll save you.
+Note - the Government will revise these efficiency savings by the end of February 2014.
+We'll update the guide as soon they're announced.

 Boiler replacement or repair.
 Boilers account for around 55% of what you spend in a year on energy bills.
 The more efficient your boiler, the more heat it produces from each gas unit.